Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Abstract

 \section{Abstract}

-In this second work in a series, we prove the local-in-time well-posedness of the IBVP for the vacuum Einstein equations with Dirichlet boundary data on a finite timelike boundary, provided the Brown-York stress tensor of the boundary is a Lorentz metric of the same sign as the induced Lorentz metric on the boundary.
+In this first work in a series, we prove the local-in-time well-posedness of the IBVP for the vacuum Einstein equations with Dirichlet boundary data on a finite timelike boundary, provided the Brown-York stress tensor of the boundary is a Lorentz metric of the same signature (up to an overall sign) as the induced Lorentz metric on the boundary.
 This is a convexity-type assumption which is an exact analog of a similar result in the Riemannian setting.
 This assumption on the (extrinsic) Brown-York tensor cannot be dropped in general.